Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 The icons of the social networks are located into small grey circles that become black when hovering on them.

 * About me: In this page is displayed a picture of me on the left that scrolls down when the page is being scrolled.
-On the right instead there is an inctroduction text about myself.
+On the right instead there is an introduction text about myself.
 At its bottom there are some pictures of my favorite hobbies displayed into ovals.
 Underneath every picture there is a card with a little text about each of them.

 * My Education: In this page, on the top is displayed a map from [Google Maps](https://www.google.com/maps) with some markers representing the last 3 places where I studied.
 When clicking on a marker, an infowindow will open and will display the name, type, address and phone number of each place.
 The markers contain some letters (A, B and C) and those are to connect them to the text located underneath the map.
-There is a little text for each location with the name, location, date I studied there and the title I got after completing the studies.
+There is a little text for each location with the name, location, date I studied there and the qualification I got after completing the studies.

 * My Work Experience: This page is very similar to the previous.
 The only differences are that this time on the map are represented my previous employment places.
 These markers also contain letters to connect them to the texts under the map.
 In these texts this time there are also little lists with the tasks I had when working in that specific place.

 * My Skills: In the skills page I listed my top 6 skills.
 In order to identify them better and improve the design, on top of each skill there is an icon that represents it.

 * Contact me: In this page the visitors of the website can contact me.
-There is a form and filling up name, email address and message (and pressing "Submit") I will receive the message on my email.
+There is a form and filling up name, email address and message (and pressing "Send") I will receive the message on my email.
-The form has some validation requirements: the name has to be filled in, the email address will be valid just if all the jQuery requirements are met and the message has to be long at least 10 characters.
+The form has some validation requirements: the name has to be filled in and do not contain digits, the email address will be valid just if all the jQuery requirements are met and the message has to be long at least 10 characters and do not be composed by only white spaces.
 After all the requirements are met and the "Send" button is been pressed an alert will inform the visitor if the message is been sent or not.
 If the message is been sent correctly the form will be cleared after pressing "OK" on the alert.